 The Lingering is a light and breezy full-length instrumental featuring loops, samples and handclaps handled by producer Jimmy Hetherington (who also contributes the aforementioned mellotron as well as lap steel on Rule My Soul).
 Almost Hawaiian surf pop, it lends to an almost surreal drifting segue before the full blooded and defiant Seas Of Glory.

 Once again, the band return to the seemingly effortless funk of earlier tracks; hip shaking riffing and accented pull offs make this a danceable affair.
 The muscular drumming and retro feel combined with the Ozzy-tinged vocals never let the energy drop.

 The final number, the acoustic mellow vibes of Blood Moon ends the album on a chilled out southern country flavour.
 Drawing a cryptic lyrical veil over the proceedings, the lush strumming flows as it toys with an early nineties alternative sound that could have found a home on a Jane’s Addiction or Blind Melon album.

-Less directly bullish than their previous outing, they have expanded on their sound to create a greater range of light and shade, making the all-around experience that much more satisfying, cementing them as not just a Desert Strom off shoot.
+Less directly bullish than their previous outing, they have expanded on their sound to create a greater range of light and shade, making the all-round experience that much more satisfying and cementing them as not just a Desert Strom off shoot.

 Scribed by: Mark Hunt-Bryden